How to Save a Dying Plant: 6 Proven Steps to Revive It

 The Beginning

-I’d had this plant since I started my houseplant journey.
-It was one of my favorites—those stunning leaves that fold up at night like hands in prayer.
+December 2024.
+My two-year-old prayer plant was in trouble.
+I’d had this plant since I started my houseplant journey — one of my favorites, with those stunning leaves that fold up at night like hands in prayer.
 But suddenly, leaves started turning yellow.
 Then brown.
 Then falling off.

 My Mistake

+I panicked and did what most beginners do: I assumed it needed more water.
+Big mistake.
 I increased my watering frequency.
 The yellowing got worse.
 Then I noticed tiny flies buzzing around the soil.
 Within a week, the plant had lost about half its leaves.

 The Diagnosis

 Finally, I decided to check the roots.
-When I pulled the plant out of its pot, the smell hit me first—musty and sour.
+When I pulled the plant out of its pot, the smell hit me first — musty and sour.
 The roots were black and mushy.
 Classic root rot.
+My “helpful” extra watering had been drowning the plant.

 What I Did to Save It

-1. Root surgery: I cut away about a third of the roots—everything that was black or squishy
+1. Root surgery: I cut away about a third of the roots — everything that was black or squishy

-2. Fresh start: Repotted in completely new, well-draining soil
+2. Fresh start: repotted in completely new, well-draining soil

-3. Pest control: Set up yellow sticky traps to catch the fungus gnats
+3. Pest control: set up yellow sticky traps to catch the fungus gnats

-4. Better location: Moved to a spot with brighter indirect light
+4. Better location: moved to a spot with brighter indirect light

-5. Changed my watering: Switched to bottom watering and only when the top inch of soil was dry
+5. Changed my watering: switched to bottom watering and only when the top inch of soil was dry

 The Result

-Prayer Plant before and after recovery showing transformation from dying to healthy
+Prayer plant before and after recovery showing transformation from dying to healthy

 What I Learned

 Gardening experts say recovery can take up to a month before you see improvement.
 My experience confirmed that.
-The hardest part wasn’t the work—it was the waiting.
+The hardest part wasn’t the work — it was the waiting.
+If your plant is struggling, give it time.
+Don’t keep changing things.
+Set up the right conditions and let nature do its thing.

 Step 6: Be Patient and Monitor

+This might be the hardest step.
 After you’ve done everything right, you need to wait.
-Plant recovery takes time—typically 2-4 weeks to see improvement, and up to a month for significant new growth.
+Plant recovery takes time — typically 2–4 weeks to see improvement, and up to a month for significant new growth.

 Signs of Recovery